jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

     .run();
 ```

-This run Junit with Jacoco Agent and produces the coverage report in the _reportDir_.
+This runs Junit with Jacoco Agent and produces the coverage report in the _reportDir_.

 ### Dependency Management